 However, without clients, we’ll go hungry.
-And, without client feedback, we don’t know how we are performing versus our clients’ expectations.
+And, without customer feedback, we don’t know how we are performing versus our clients’ expectations.

 For developing empathy for clients, we suggest a change in perspective.
 It's sort of like going from “I have to go to the grocery store” to “I’m grateful I can afford to go to the grocery store so I can feed my family.”

 Consider reframing negative feedback and complaints.

 When criticism comes in and you ask a member of your team, “What happened?” the natural instinct of that team member is to defend themselves.
 Of course, this is regardless of how nicely you have asked.
 Their defensive posture is always going to be from a place of "I’m right, they're wrong.”